Making ILT appeal to every Modern Learner

 The key is to provide enough variety to accommodate everyone’s different learning styles.

-We also recommend a distinct Facilitator’s Guide, too.
+We also recommend providing a distinct Facilitator’s Guide.
 Again, this should re-use the PowerPoint slides and text from the Student Guide, while providing the Facilitator with additional notes and anecdotes.

 3. Follow-up eLearning

-Combining ILT with follow-up eLearning is nothing new and was often an organization’s first attempt at eLearning.
+Combining ILT with follow-up eLearning is nothing new in fact, it’s often an organization’s first attempt at eLearning.
 The key is to use a consistent style and identical content (including those PowerPoint slides) to help build the student’s memory muscles.
 Repetitive content has proven to be the most effective way to “lock in” learning.

 Remember to use those rankings to show the learner all the progress they made, too.
 Everyone loves to advance!

 It wouldn’t be surprising for a learner to forget a few concepts months after the ILT course.
-A quick job-aid will spark their memory and let them quickly progress on the job.
+A simple job-aid will spark their memory and let them quickly progress on the job.
 Again, it is always best to re-use language, PowerPoints, or bullet lists that the learner saw in the ILT course and follow-up eLearning.
 Consistency is absolutely required in order to make a job-aid useful.
-Do not make the learner engage in a totally new experience!
-Rather, give them a consistent reminder and allow them to move on quickly!

-Creating these four assets will embed the learning topics in your employee’s minds, making them crave more ILT!
-Using an effective authoring and distribution tools like Xyleme makes it easy for the L&D team, too.
-Want to learn more, Contact us!
+Creating these four assets will help embed the learning topics in your employee’s minds, making them crave more ILT!
+And using effective authoring and distribution tools like Xyleme makes it easy for the L&D team, too.